 Once you make it through winter, it’s tempting to think that the hard part of car maintenance is in the past.
 After all, the harsh conditions that make winter driving so stressful for your vehicle are over, right?
-While winter weather can be rough on your car, scorching heat and high humidity bring its own set of challenges, making summer car care equally essential.
+While winter weather can be rough on your car, scorching heat brings its own set of challenges, making summer car care equally important.

 To prepare your vehicle to deal with summer conditions and prevent eye-popping repair bills later, run through this vehicle checklist before driving on those harsh summer days.

 You probably heard it from your dad a long time ago, and it’s just as true now as it was for his ’75 Buick wagon– get your motor oil changed at regular intervals.
 If anything, it’s more true now than it was then.
 If you’re still using conventional oil, a 5,000 mile interval between changes is good, and for synthetic oil, intervals can be around 7,500 miles or more.

 Be sure to check your owner’s manual for manufacturer’s recommendations on brand and weight of oil as well as oil change intervals.
 Some vehicles’ engines are actually engineered for the anti-corrosion agents, friction modifiers, gasket conditioners and other additives in proprietary formulations of motor oil.
 Using another type of oil can cause damage in the long run and can invalidate a warranty.
 Here are the current oil change specials.

 The coolant in your vehicle's radiator works triple time in summer.
 In addition to keeping your car from overheating, coolant guards against corrosion and lubricates your water pump.
 However, coolant degrades and loses its effectiveness, so you should change out conventional coolant every one to two years, and extended life coolant every five years.
 Can't remember the last time you changed your coolant?
 No worries.
 Use an antifreeze tester to check the quality.
 Then read this handy guide to learn how to flush your radiator.